armory/documentation/_spinnaker_install_admin_guides/secrets.md

 This applies to section `spec.spinnakerConfig.config` of the `SpinnakerService` manifest if using the Operator, or `~/.hal/config` if using Halyard.

-Operator and Halyard can understand the secrets we provided.
-If the service we're deploying is able to decrypt secrets, Operator (or Halyard) will pass the reference directly, otherwise it will decrypt the configuration before sending it.
+Operator and Halyard can understand the secrets you provide.
+If the service you are deploying is able to decrypt secrets, Operator (or Halyard) will pass the reference directly.
+Otherwise it will decrypt the configuration before sending it.

-For instance, after replacing the github token in our main config with the encrypted syntax:
+For instance, after replacing the GitHub token in our main config with the encrypted syntax:

 ```yaml
 ...
   github: